Shaman (comics): Powers and abilities

 During his initial training with the spirit of his grandfather, Shaman underwent intensive physical and mental training and discipline.
 He gained the understanding of the Sacree medicine men was able to concentrate to the point of not just thinking of objects, but feeling or knowing them in order to draw them out of his medicine pouch.
 He was also able to run at full speed through the forest without disturbing the wildlife that lived there.

 Shaman, as a fully trained doctor, also has knowledge of anatomy and intricate surgical and medical procedures.
 Before his training as a mystic, he was referred to as the best surgeon in Canada.
-Due to his training, he recognized that his grandfather's skull had had the flesh boiled from it.

 Shaman is a magic-wielder who carries a medicine bag which contains a pocket dimension known as the Void.
 He can summon all manner of physical and mystical objects and potions from the bag.

 Following his vision quest, Shaman gains the power to beseech spirits to fulfill his requests.
 He cannot force the spirits to obey.
 In this incarnation, Shaman carries a "spirit staff," which glows when he summons the spirits.
 He wears an "eagle helm," which can transform into an eagle which serves as his familiar spirit.

-Shaman can levitate by manipulating ambient mystical energy, but cannot fly.
+Shaman can levitate by manipulating ambient mystical energy, and fly riding the winds.
+He seemed to be mostly adept at flying vertically.

 When Shaman takes on the role of Talisman, he acquires the power to command natural spirits to do his will.
 He can manipulate vast mystical energy for a wide variety of effects.
 He has since relinquished these powers.

 Other versions

+Earth-2530

+On Earth-2530, Shaman is a member of Alpha North America.

+Earth X

+In the "Earth X" reality, Shaman is a member of Alpha Flight who had their encounter with the Six.

+Ultimate Marvel

-Ultimate Shaman appears at a friendly baseball game with other Alpha Flight members in Ultimate X-Men #94.
+The Ultimate Marvel version of Shaman appears at a friendly baseball game with other Alpha Flight members in Ultimate X-Men #94.
 This version of Shaman is a mutant who possesses enhanced strength, speed, agility, and senses which have been enhanced through the drug Banshee instead of the magical abilities of his Marvel Universe counterpart.
 This version of Shaman is an alternate version of John Proudstar instead of Michael Twoyoungmen.

+What If

+Shaman was featured in an issue of What If that asks "What If The All-New All-Different X-Men Had Never Existed?".
+He is seen as a member of Alpha Flight led by Wolverine.

 In other media

-Shaman appears in the X-Men: The Animated Series episode "Repo Man" voiced by Don Francks.
-He is shown as a member of Alpha Flight.
+Shaman appears in the X-Men: The Animated Series episode "Repo Man", voiced by Don Francks.